RheaNaveen/Sales_Dashboard/README.md

 ---

+## Project Motivation

+I chose to build this Sales Performance Dashboard to strengthen my skills in data analysis and dashboard design using Microsoft Excel.
+Sales data is one of the most common types of business data, and analyzing it helps organizations understand performance, identify top contributors, and detect areas that require improvement.

+---

 ## Data Source

 The dataset used in this project is a sample sales dataset used for learning and dashboard development practice.